 Anyone holding spare cash, either as after-tax savings, or in a retirement account such as a self-directed IRA or 401(k), can be a private lender.

-If you have a large disposable income, say for example as a Doctor, Lawyer, CEO, Professional or Business Owner, or you have a good size retirement account, you should most definitely at least consider whether private lending fits with your overall investment strategy.
+If you have a large disposable income, say for example as a Doctor, Lawyer, CEO, Professional or Business Owner, or you have a good size retirement account, you should most definitely consider whether private lending fits with your overall investment strategy.